Yippee! This is one of my favorite posts of the year.

 5. Headphone Splitter ($4.80) – We have a splitter that we use all the time when we’re traveling, but it’s not nearly this fun looking.

-14. Owl Measuring Spoons ($4.99) – You can never have too many measuring spoons and you can REALLY never too many cute measuring spoons.
+14. Copper Measuring Spoons ($4.99) – You can never have too many measuring spoons and you can REALLY never too many cute measuring spoons.

 17. Mobile ($4.95) – How could you not want to hang this up immediately?

-18. Braided Hairband ($4.95) – My braiding skills are minimal to say the least, so this is the perfect solution for me.
+18. Braided Headband ($3.95) – My creativity with my hair is limited, so this is the perfect solution for me.